North Canton City School District

 North Canton City School District is a public school district serving students in North Canton, Ohio, United States.

-The district serves city of North Canton except for some small portions that are instead served by the Plain Local School District.
-However, this district also includes most of the southwestern quarter of Lake Township.
+The district serves the city of North Canton, except for some small portions that are instead served by the Plain Local School District.
+The district also includes most of the southwestern quarter of Lake Township.

-The district schools include an early childhood center serving preschool, North Canton Primary School which students in grades K-2 attend, North Canton Intermediate School where students from grades 3-5 attend.
-Students from grades 6-8 attend North Canton Middle School, and grades 9-12 are housed in Hoover High School.
+The district schools include an early childhood center for preschool, North Canton Primary School for students in grades K-2, and North Canton Intermediate School for students in grades 3-5.
+Students from grades 6-8 attend North Canton Middle School, and those in grades 9-12 attend Hoover High School.

 The district's colors are orange and black, and the mascot is Victor Viking.
-The "vikes" and "Vikings" are also what the school goes by.
+The school's teams are known as the "Vikings" or "Vikes".

-In 2023 two new schools are opened.
-North Canton Primary is to house all PK-2 students and North Canton Intermediate will house all 3-5 students.
-The 5 schools that will no longer be needed, will be demolished or used for other purposes.
-As of the Summer of 2025 phase 2 of the Facilities Project has started which consist of building a new middle school.
-The school is on track to open in the Fall of 2027.
+In 2023, two new schools were opened.
+North Canton Primary serves all PK-2 students, and North Canton Intermediate serves all grade 3-5 students.
+The five schools that will no longer be needed will be demolished or used for other purposes.
+As of the summer of 2025, phase 2 of the Facilities Project had started, which consisted of building a new middle school.
+The school is on track to open in the fall of 2027.

-School Board
+School board

-The North Canton School Board consists of 5 members.
-President Jessica Stroia, Andrea Ziarko, Alyssa Plakas, Dr. Bob Roden, and Lindsey Wyckoff.
-Each member is elected to serve a 4 year term by the residents of the North Canton City School District.
+The North Canton School Board consists of five members: President Jessica Stroia, Andrea Ziarko, Alyssa Plakas, Dr. Bob Roden, and Lindsey Wyckoff.
+Each member is elected to serve a four-year term by the residents of the North Canton City School District.